redis/redis-doc/commands/getex.md

-`GETEX` is similar to `GET`, but is a write command with additional options.
+`GETEX` is similar to `GET`, but is a write command that supports additional options.

 ## Options